Alamagny

-Alamagny is a former French auto-maker.
+Alamagny is a former French automaker.
 It is remembered because of a prototype vehicle that was exhibited at various venues in France during 1947 and 1948.

+History

-Marcel Alamagny was an engineer who by 1947 had developed a curious prototype for a small four-wheeled car inspired by a “car of the future” project dreamt up in 1934 by Gabriel Voisin.
+Marcel Alamagny was an engineer who by 1947 had developed a prototype for a small four-wheeled car inspired by a “car of the future” project dreamt up in 1934 by Gabriel Voisin.
 Alamagny pursued the idea further with a Pushmi-pullyu style vehicle having two visually identical front ends and no rear end.
-Two of the four wheels shared the axle in the middle of the vehicle which was powered by a small four-cylinder water-cooled 569 cc engine from the Simca 5, mounted transversely.
+Two of the four wheels shared the axle in the middle of the vehicle that was powered by a small four-cylinder water-cooled 569 cc engine from the Simca 5, mounted transversely.